 A: Alarm systems are set-up with back up, rechargeable batteries.
 These power the system until the electricity comes back on.
 An up-to-date battery usually lasts approximately 8 hours after the electricity goes out.
 In the event your battery is low, a low-battery signal will be sent to your our Monitoring Center so you can be informed.
 Please keep in mind that the life of the battery depends on what type of system you have installed and if the battery has been replaced as recommended, approximately every three (3) years.

 Q: I set my alarm off accidentally and quickly put my code and it stopped.
 But, I never received a call from TW Systems, why?

-A: There is a delayed time period (usually from 30 seconds to approximately 3 minutes) which gives the user an opportunity to disarm the system in the event it was not an actual emergency situation.
+A: There is a delayed time period (usually 30 seconds) which gives the user an opportunity to disarm the system in the event it was not an actual emergency situation.
 This prevents first responders from being called immediately upon the alarm activation.
 Please keep in mind that during that delay time, TW Systems’ monitoring station is monitoring the alert notice should the system’s alarm be an actual emergency situation so that help can be dispatched as quickly as possible.

 Q: Why does my smoke alarm go into alarm when I can’t see smoke?